Harman Automobile Audio CES 2016: Reshaping Automobile Sound

 The first car I sat in was a prototype Ford Fiesta with a very unusual looking Infinity sound system mounted in the console.

-For economy cars, putting speakers in the doors adds costs and complexity that doesn’t necessarily improve sound.
-With the Infinity Drive there are only two components, the console speakers and the subwoofer.
+For economy cars, putting speakers in the doors adds costs and complexity that doesn’t necessarily improve the sound.
+With the Infinity Drive, there are only two components, the console speakers and the subwoofer.

-The Infinity Voyager Drive assumes modest means, and a tight integration of lifestyle.
-Its design helps keep costs down for the auto maker, and the various components could become the single stop for car owners who only want a single audio solution — keeping their costs down without the loss of functionality.
+The Infinity Voyager Drive assumes modest means and tight integration of lifestyle.
+Its design helps keep costs down for the automaker, and the various components could become the single stop for car owners who only want a single audio solution — keeping their costs down without the loss of functionality.